 In light of the current uncertainty resulting from the COVID-19 pandemic, the trustees have applied judgement in assessing the underlying assumptions of the impact on LauraLynn.
-This is discussed further in note 1, Accounting Policies, Going Concern and note 18, Post Balance Sheet Events.
+This is discussed further in note 1, Accounting Policies, Going Concern.

 Critical estimates in applying the Trust's accounting policies